Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Historical functional linear model with dynamic sparsity (HFLM-DS)

-Suppose the maximum reasonable lagged influence between $x_i(t)$ and $y_i(t)$ for all $t$ occurs at lag $s=D-1$, then we must estimate $K = DT$ parameters.
+Suppose the maximum reasonable lagged influence between $x_i(t)$ and $y_i(t)$ for all $t$ occurs at lag $s=D-1$, then we must estimate $K = DT$ parameters $\{b_k:k= 1,...,K\}$.
 In general we expect that $nT = N \ll K$, thus the system is often underdetermined.
-This problem cannot be overcome without some assumptions about the structure of the coefficient function $\beta(s,t)$.
-Therefore, we stipulate three major assumptions about the structure of $\beta(s,t)$ throughout this work.
-First, given that we are at the same lag, coefficients at consecutive time points should have similar coefficient values (e.g., $\beta(s,t) \approx \beta(s,t+1)$).
-Second, given that we are at the same time point, coefficients at consecutive lags should have similar values (e.g., $\beta(s,t) \approx \beta(s+1,t)$).
+This problem cannot be overcome without some assumptions about the structure of the coefficient function $\beta(s,t)$, or equivalently the coefficients $b_k$, and we therefore stipulate three major assumptions.
+First, for the same lag, the coefficients at consecutive time points should have similar coefficient values (e.g., $\beta(s,t) \approx \beta(s,t+1)$).
+Second, for the same time point, coefficients at consecutive lags should have similar values (e.g., $\beta(s,t) \approx \beta(s+1,t)$).
 Finally, we expect $\beta(s,t)$ to be fairly sparse.
 Before fitting a model, the extent of the sparsity is unknown, though we expect the sparsity will be in regions with larger lags.
-Though not explicitly stated, these assumptions also persist throughout the previous works of \citet{harezlak2007penalized}, \citet{xun2022sparse}, and \citet{rushworth2013distributed}.
 We limit the number of assumptions so that our methods are flexible and widely applicable \citep{clark2011pursuing}, though we could have further assumed that the coefficient function should be non-negative for our application since additional precipitation cannot reduce streamflow.
-Instead of adding this constraint, we keep our model flexible in this way and consider this as an additional dimension by which we can evaluate the reliability of our method.
+Instead of adding this constraint, we keep our model flexible to allow an additional evaluation of the scientific validity of our method.